Tatler Best Restaurants & Bars Asia-Pacific 2025

 Macau, China

 Alain Ducasse at Morpheus occupies a 45-seat room inside Zaha Hadid's architectural centrepiece at City of Dreams, holding two Michelin stars and a 2025 Black Pearl Diamond.
 The wine programme runs to 1,645 selections and 20,000 bottles, with a particular depth in Burgundy and Bordeaux.
-French Contemporary menus, served at dinner only, position this among the tightest peer set of European fine dining in Macau.
+French Contemporary menus, served at dinner only, position this among the tightest comparable set of European fine dining in Macau.

 Avartana